 Inside you will want to start your leeks: remember to plant one starter container for every leek you want to grow.

-Also it is time to start your tomatoes inside: plant one starter container for every 10 to 12 lbs of tomatoes that you want.
+lbs of tomatoes that you want.
 Also don't forget to invest in tomato rings and cages for when you plant them in your garden.

 Plant green onions: your onions will need 6 to 8 hours of sunlight a day.